 Table 4-43 summarizes the data from NCEI.
-Not all severe winter weather events get reported by the NCEI and losses are estimates, therefore actual losses may be higher than those reported below.
+It is important to note that not all severe winter weather events get reported by the NCEI and losses are estimates, therefore actual losses may be higher than those reported below.
 Based on this data, winter storms are the most frequently occurring and damaging type of severe winter weather event in the Central Region.
 Heavy snow is another frequently occurring event in the Region.
-Blizzards, heavy snow, and winter storms are the only types of severe winter weather with documented property losses.
+Blizzards, heavy snow, and winter storms are the only types of severe winter weather weather with documented property losses.
 Blizzards and winter weather events have resulted in a total of 10 injuries and one death in the Central Region.